 Should you be using Facebook?

-Any business should have a Facebook Page considering they still are the most widely used platform in the market.
+Whether the business is a boutique café, a floristry or your marketing for pest control services all businesses should have a Facebook Page; considering they still are the most widely used platform in the market.
 Facebook can also improve your sales indirectly by increasing brand awareness and customer engagement.

 If managing a Facebook page is not your thing, there are several companies that could help you do just that.